PaddlePaddle/PaddleMIX/README_EN.md

 ## Introduction

-PaddleMIX is a multi-modal large model development kit based on PaddlePaddle, which aggregates multiple functions such as images, texts, and videos, and covers a variety of multi-modal tasks such as visual language pre-training, textual images, and textual videos.
+PaddleMIX is a large multi-modal development kit based on PaddlePaddle, which aggregates multiple functions such as images, texts, and videos, and covers a variety of multi-modal tasks such as visual language pre-training, textual images, and textual videos.
 It provides an out-of-the-box development experience while meeting developers’ flexible customization needs and exploring general artificial intelligence.

 ## Updates
 **2024.04.17**